A content operation is all about the execution of your content vision and strategy.

 Enabling content genius with data access: While they might not call it content genius, companies that are maturing in their content approach are empowering their teams to evaluate their content decisions.
 And while analytics are not all you need to make a content decision, they certainly help.
 A company that forces its content team to make decisions without data will never mature its content operations.

 Dedicating effort to innovation: Mature companies devote ongoing effort to larger-scale experimentation—in other words, to researching and considering bigger bets on content.
-As an example, one of our anonymous study participants describes observing companies push the boundaries of content:

 Now that you have an understanding of what a content operation is and how to start building yours, you’re ready to take the next steps.
 Here are some suggestions for how to go from idea to full implementation with help from Content Science: